 Joy Roulier Sawyer -- (bio below) will speak on working with populations living through hard times, as well as the historical roots of an accessible model of biblio/poetry therapy.

-This class is intended for all who facilitate or want to facilitate TLA, whether it takes the form of writing, storytelling, spoken word, drama, debate, public speaking, organizational storytelling, or other areas.
-While focusing on workshop facilitation, this class will also help students better facilitate TLA in other settings, including classrooms, coaching sessions, meetings, and more.
+This class is intended for all who facilitate or want to facilitate arts, healing, and/or social change-based groups, whether it takes the form of writing, storytelling, spoken word, drama, debate, public speaking, organizational storytelling, or other areas.
+While focusing on workshop facilitation, this class will also help students better facilitate Transformative Language Arts and related fields in other settings, including classrooms, coaching sessions, meetings, and more.
 Because learning to facilitate well is a lifelong art, this class is aimed toward all who seek to deepen their facilitation practice, whether they are a beginner or seasoned facilitator.
 The class meets students wherever they are.

 This class encompasses weekly discussions (with a guiding question each week), creative writing prompts, readings, podcasts and videos, ample resources, and live video-conferences with people who can bring to the table vast experience with a wide spectrum of communities.
-The weekly video-conferences (which can be done easily on computers or phones), which will be held for four Sundays at 8 p.m.
+The four video-conferences (which can be done easily on computers or phones), which will be held for four Sundays at 8 p.m.
 EST/ 7 p.m.
 CST/ 6 p.m.
 MST/ 5 p.m.
-PST on 1/28, 2/1, 2/8, and 2/8 also allows time for students to discuss and practice aspects of facilitation.
+PST on 1/26, 2/2, 2/9, and 2/23 also allows time for students to discuss and practice aspects of facilitation.
+Each video session will be 60-75 minutes.

 Caryn Mirriam-Goldberg Ph.D., the 2009-13 Kansas Poet Laureate, is the founder of Transformative Language Arts and the author of 23 books, including Miriam's Well, a novel; Everyday Magic, memoir, and Following the Curve, poetry.
 Her previous work includes Needle in the Bone, a non-fiction book on the Holocaust and six poetry collections, including the award-winning Chasing Weather.
 Mirriam-Goldberg has facilitated community writing workshops widely since 1992 with diverse populations throughout the Midwest, the U.S., and in Mexico, including people living with serious illness, intergenerational communities, women living in public housing, teens and young adults, and humans at large in big-life transitions.
 She offers one-on-one coaching on writing and right livelihood.
 She co-leads Brave Voice writing and singing retreats with Kelley Hunt and the Your Right Livelihood training with Laura Packer.
 You can find her on Facebook, Twitter, Instagram, and Linkedin.
 Her Patreon campaign to create transformative writing, workshops, and podcasts and offering patrons weekly inspirations is here.